mohamed-zein/k8-beginners-course/unit07-k8s-networking/README.md

+# Networking in Kibernates
-# Kubernetes Networking - 101
+## Kubernetes Networking - 101
 ![Kubernates Networking - 101](./images/networking-101.jpg)
 At the very basics of networking in Kubernetes.
 We will start with a single node kubernetes cluster.
 * The node has an IP address, say it is `192.168.1.2` in this case.